bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

   - Yes we have `dynamic hosting` too.
 That is a totally different story.
 Instead of putting the `html, css, js` onto the server, dynamic hosting will render the html by some scripts on the go.
 In our case, given that we will make those files (**assets**) by **building** from our React scripts, we opt for the simpler static hosting.

+  - [Static vs Dyanmic hosting article](https://about.gitlab.com/2016/06/03/ssg-overview-gitlab-pages-part-1-dynamic-x-static/) by GitLab for reference

 By the end of this part, you can just access your React app by a URL in a skygear domain, ready for you and others to read, use and share.

   - **Custom domain** is entirely supported by Skygear, i.e. if you have your own domain name, we can help you load this React app onto a different domain from Skygear's.
 More on this later.